|

 An excellent reference is Small Business Primer A Guide to the WCB.

-The Tax Guy from the Canadian Tax Resource website explains the two different tax treatments for selling shares and redeeming shares in his September 1, 2010 blog.
-I'll recap very briefly here then let you know where you can read the entire blog on your own.
+The Tax Guy (Dean Paley CPA, CGA) from the Canadian Tax Resource website (no longer in existence) explained the two different tax treatments for selling shares and redeeming shares in his September 1, 2010 blog.
+I'll recap very briefly here then let you know where you can find a similar article to learn more about these two options on your own.

 Sale of shares to third parties are subject to capital gains.
-Capital gains are eligible for the $750,000 lifetime capital gains exemption ... which means sale of the CCPC shares could have no tax consequences.
+Capital gains are eligible for the $750,000 lifetime capital gains exemption (the lifetime limit increases to $800,000 in 2014) ... which means sale of the CCPC shares could have no tax consequences.

 Redemption of CCPC shares are subject to a deemed dividend (ineligible) which is taxed at your marginal tax rate.
 Any taxable capital loss may qualify for an allowable business investment loss (ABIL).
 This transaction does have consequences.